-Looking at the Hyundai Grand i10 Nios, all you can think of is a practical, well-built, feature-laden and sporty looking car.
+Looking at the Hyundai Grand i10 Nios, all you can think of is a practical, well-built, feature-laden and sporty looking car is best for stage 2 mods.
 However, there’s more to it, particularly after Hyundai decided to give it a turbocharged petrol motor.
 When launched in 2019, it came in as breath of fresh air amidst a whole lot of SUVs and pumped-up crossovers.
 It was meant to be a simple hatchback with no extra ground clearance, scuff plates and the lot.
 And it finds itself in a spot just as important as the compact SUV segment.
 It rivals the likes of the Maruti Swift and the lot.
 The Grand i10 was recently phased out, and the Nios takes its place.
 The new model is longer, wider and there’s an increase in the wheelbase too.
 The Nios is made on a modified version of the old Grand i10’s platform.
 While the 1.2-litre petrol engines soldier on, there’s a new 1.0-litre Turbo petrol that is aimed at the enthusiasts.
 The Nios Turbo is based on the Sportz Dual Tone variant, and hence, shares the same equipment and exterior and interior design.
 We take a look at what makes it worth the extra money.

 Not the old i10